momo20122/project_portfolio/README.md

   Scraped reviews for the restaurant from the Yelp website using Python and an HTML parser library called Beautiful Soup

-  Created a reviews dataframe with scraped reviews and stored it in CSV file
+  Created a reviews dataframe with scraped reviews and stored it in a CSV file

   Completed by myself